jonathanbroderick/JMDb/README.md

   change the `entertainment_center.py` file.
 If you simply want to see the site as-is, right-click on that same file and edit it with IDLE (this
     comes with Python).
-  3. Then either hit F5, or at the top of the window, click 'Run' and then click 'Run Module'.
+  3. Then either hit F5 or, at the top of the window, click 'Run' and then click 'Run Module'.

-This will create an HTML file in the same directory as the `.py` files and will open the Fresh Tomatoes page in a browser.
+This will create an HTML file in the same directory as the `.py` files and will open the JMDb page in a browser.